 Don't let the Bond associations lead you to conclude that all Barry's music is loud and bombastic.
 Far from it, the Bond scores are representative of his work only in so far as they illustrate Barry's unique talent for setting exactly the right mood.
 Time and time again Barry demonstrates that his insight and hard work can hit on just the right tone to convey the musical heart of a movie.
 More than other film composers, Barry's music has a readily identifiable style.
 Harmonically, Barry's music is primarily straightforward major and minor, with occasional use of chromaticism and unusual scales for effect and colour.
 His style is partly on the small scale with "mannerisms" that re-appear in several scores such as the repeated phrases with little or no melodic change but sometimes building to a climax with increasingly intense accompaniment, his use of brass chords or even simply the way he will quiesce on a single chord.
 But mostly his style comes on the large scale, with broad sweeping lyrical themes and a deftly chosen accompaniment and orchestration, pulling on a wide range of influences from Classical to Popular, Jazz and Big Band sounds.
 These have also combined to give Barry a worthy sideline in song-writing with several examples (and not only the Bond songs) reaching the charts.

 Amongst his best scores are the expansive scores for "Born Free" and Dances with Wolves depicting majestic Savannahs or prairies respectively, the more claustrophobic themes for Midnight Cowboy and "The Ipcress File", the big love themes for Out of Africa and "Somewhere in Time", the jazz influenced "Body Heat" and of course "The Cotton Club" named after that hotbed of early Jazz development, and the historical dramas "The Lion in Winter", "Robin and Marian" and "Mary Queen of Scots".
-With such an illustrious career it is a little jarring to note that he also did "Howard the Duck"!
+With such an illustrious career it is initially a little jarring to note that he also did "Howard the Duck", but this score is certainly worth a listen away from the film.

 In more recent years, Barry has released albums of his own music: "Moviola" starting with an unused theme for the film of that title, "The Beyondness of Things" and "Eternal Echoes".
 These albums might be described as soundtracks without the intrusion of film visuals.
 Needless to say, John Barry's position as the sound of James Bond is still recognisable despite its modernisation under the helm of the current Bond tunesmith David Arnold.
 At the age of 71 in February 2005, Barry received the BAFTA Fellowship Award in recognition of his services to film music.
 There is at least one archive video (if you can find it on youtube) which shows him singing with the original line-up of his band.